Nezha: Video games

 Nezha is a playable character in Koei Tecmo's crossover series Warriors Orochi.
 The series features two different versions of Nezha, a cyborg and his human self.

 Ne Zha is a playable character in the multiplayer online battle arena video game Smite, where he is a melee assassin.

 On December 16, 2015, third-person shooter action game Warframe released a playable character named and themed after Nezha.

 Nezha is also a collectible character in Netmarble's mobile RPG Seven Knights where the character, while depicted as female, retains much of Nezha's mythos and characteristics.

 Nezha is also a summonable Heroic Spirit in the popular Japanese hero collector game Fate/Grand Order where she can be summoned as a Lancer-class Servant.
 In the game, she is depicted as a female automaton.
 The game's second storyline, Cosmos in the Lostbelt, explores an alternate history where Qin Shi Huang successfully becomes immortal by studying her body, allowing him to rule China into the present day.

 Nezha is also a summonable Astromon in the Korean creature capture game Monster Super League developed by 4:33 and Creative Labs.
 In the game, he is depicted as female.

-Nezha is also a summonable character in the Japanese LGBT+ Mobile Game Tokyo Afterschool Summoners developed by Lifewonders.
+Nezha is also a summonable character in the Japanese LGBT+ mobile game Tokyo Afterschool Summoners developed by Lifewonders.
 Within the game he is depicted as non-binary.

-In 2022, the video game Overwatch (2016), made a skin based on Nezha for a female character as part of the Lunar New Year Event.
+In 2022, the video game Overwatch (2016), made a skin based on Nezha for Tracer, a female character, as part of the Lunar New Year Event.

+In the 2021 mobile game Digimon New Century, Nezha is depicted as Nezhamon, a Cyborg Digimon with flaming hair and staff, riding on two large wheels.

 In the 2022 mobile game Dislyte, The character Li Ling is given the powers of Nezha.

-Other media
+In the 2024 PC and Xbox video game Age of Mythology: Retold, Nezha is featured as hero (both in child and adult forms) for the Chinese pantheon added in the expansion Immortal Pillars in 2025.

-Nezha, with his fire-tipped spear, is the title character in the casino game "The Third Prince."
+Nezha, with his fire-tipped spear, is the title character in the casino game The Third Prince.
 The game's battle feature draws on elements of Nezha's story.